Self-Employed Allowable Expenses

 Accounting software makes it easy to track expenses, and many programs now offer mobile apps that allow you to record mileage and other business expenses on the go.

-Claiming business expenses can be a complex process, but with the right accounting software, it can be a breeze.
+Claiming business expenses can be a complex process, but it can be a breeze with the right accounting software.

-One advantage of using a good accounting software package is that they include submitting the tax return online.
+One advantage of using a good accounting software package is that it includes submitting the tax return online.

 Expense Software